 After The War

 The new, citizen edition Harleys were dependable, powerful, and could be customized with Harley-Davidson upgrades that significantly boosted performance and aesthetic appeal.
-Over the years, Harley-Davidson soon grew their brand and became an iconic choice for free-spirited travellers whose boundaries were only defined by how far a tank of gas would take them — and the rest, as they say, is history.
+Over the years, Harley-Davidson soon grew their brand and became an iconic choice for free-spirited travellers that we know and love today!
+Defined by how far a tank of gas would take them.
+The rest, as they say, is history.

 Meet the Author